-Initially, tThis programme had a very difficult task in the public relations field since the Ruddy Duck is an attractive and endearing species and since the benefits of control would not be seen in the host country.
+Initially, this programme had a very difficult task in the public relations field since the Ruddy Duck is an attractive and endearing species and since the benefits of control would not be seen in the host country.
 Some also doubted whether the evidence that Spanish birds originated from Britain did exist.
-It is a credit to the planning and structure of the programme that control continued and proved effective on a regional level.
+It is a credit to the planning and structure of the programme that control continued and has proved effective at a national level.
 The Ruddy Duck research and control programme could serve as a model for future control operations for waterbirds.